Autodidac/epochengine/README.md

 Refer to `AlmondShell/docs/file_structure.txt` for a more exhaustive tour of the available modules and helper tooling, and `AlmondShell/docs/tools_list.txt` for environment prerequisites.

+## API Documentation

+The repository ships with a [Doxygen](https://www.doxygen.nl/) configuration that indexes every public header beneath `AlmondShell/include/` and emits an HTML reference under `AlmondShell/docs/api/html/`.

+- Run the standard build helper (`./AlmondShell/build.sh <gcc|clang> <Debug|Release>`) and the script will invoke the documentation target automatically whenever Doxygen is available on your system.
+- Alternatively, generate the reference manually from an existing build tree via `cmake --build <build directory> --target docs`.
+- Publish the resulting HTML directory (for example by pointing GitHub Pages at `docs/api/html/`) to keep the roadmap's documentation milestone marked as complete.

 ---

 ## Engine Configuration (`include/aengineconfig.hpp`)